liaochenlanruo/pgcgap/README.md

 ## Usages

-For more detial informations, please visit the webpage of [PGCGAP](https://liaochenlanruo.github.io/pgcgap?_blank).
+For more detial informations, please visit the webpage of [PGCGAP](https://liaochenlanruo.github.io/pgcgap?_blank) and [WIKI](https://github.com/liaochenlanruo/pgcgap/wiki).